 There was a conference for the Industrial Design Society of America (IDSA) in 2007.
 Because it’s one of the largest events in the industry, all hotels were overbooked.
 Joe, Brian, and Nathan decided to solve this problem.
 They set up mattresses in their living room and created a website in order to advertise this room for the weekend.
 As a result, three guests paid them to spend the night in their house.

-Airbnb now boasts over 4.5 million properties in 81,000 cities across the world.
-They’ve had over 300 million guest check-ins over 10 years.
-And their hosts have earned over $41 billion.
+Airbnb now has over 5.6 million listings worldwide in 100,000 cities across the world.
+They’ve had over 900 million guest check-ins over 14 years.
+And their hosts have earned over $110 billion, all-time.